 Procedurally, you may have more than one option as to where and how you apply for the immigrant visa or green card, as described below.

-If you and your intended (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held -- you can apply for a temporary (90-day) visa with which the foreign-born fiancé can enter the U.S. in order to hold the wedding.
+If you and your intended spouse (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held--you can apply for a temporary (90-day) visa with which the foreign-born fiancé can enter the U.S. in order to hold the wedding.

 The U.S. citizen must start this process.
 To do so, you would file a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
 After USCIS approves the I-129F, it will transfer the case to the National Visa Center in New Hampshire, which eventually will send the case to the U.S. consulate in Warsaw, Poland.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending a visa interview with a consular official.
 You, the U.S. petitioner, are allowed to attend this interview, though it is not required.